Skip To Top Navigation Skip To Content Skip To Footer

 Writing Intensive Courses (WIC)

-The Fairmont State General Studies Program indicates that "students will be required to complete at least one designated writing intensive course as part of their general studies program or their major field of study.
-This course will not be in addition to their other courses, but rather a course from those approved as general studies or majors courses."
+All Fairmont State students are required to complete at least one designated writing intensive course as part of their core curriculum program or their major field of study.
+This course will not be in addition to their other courses, but rather a course from those approved as a core curriculum or majors courses.
+Students cannot use ENGL 1101, ENGL 1102, ENGL 1103, ENGL 2221, ENGL 2230, or ENGL 2231 to satisfy the writing intensive course requirement.

 Rationale for WIC